A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS III: Coronal Dynamics Illustrated by Emission Measures

-We present a side-view (along the $y$-axis) of the coronal emission measure in a late stage of the full evolution, when flux emergence in the photosphere slows down and active regions are well developed.
+In \figref{fig:ar_zem_later} and the associated animation, we present a side view (along the $y$-axis) of the coronal emission measure in a late stage of the full evolution, when flux emergence in the photosphere slows down and active regions are well developed.
 The time period presented here starts at about $t{=}30.5$\,h and lasts for about one hour.
-The emission measure features a high speed jet propagating through the vertical domain and dynamics of typical coronal structures above developed active regions, such as small-scale surges of cool plasma, warm coronal loops arching over active regions, and hot compact loops in the active region core.
+The emission measure features a high-speed jet propagating through the vertical domain and dynamics of typical coronal structures above developed active regions, such as small-scale surges of cool plasma, warm coronal loops arching over active regions, and hot compact loops in active region cores.

-In this time period, the hottest plasma in the corona is found in temperatures of several tens MK, which is significantly higher than the highest temperatures in the early stage.
-Therefore, we reform the original output of the emission measure to nine temperature bins and present a snapshot of the re-binned emission measure at $t{=}$30\,h\,40\,m in \figref{fig:ar_zem_later}.
+In this time period, coronal plasma is commonly seen in the temperature range between a few MK to 20\,MK, whereas a small amount of hot plasma may transiently reach temperatures of several tens MK.
+The hottest plasma is found in regions of flares that occur intermittently.
+Therefore, to accommodate the much higher temperature maximum (compared with \figref{fig:ar_zem_early}), we reform the original output of the emission measure to nine temperature bins and present a snapshot of the rebinned emission measure at $t{=}$30\,h\,40\,m in \figref{fig:ar_zem_later}.
 This figure is also a frame of the animation showing the temporal evolution during this time period.